-A recent global study conducted for PwC Global Healthcare by the Economist Intelligence Unit (EIU), finds that more than half of doctors and consumers around the world, including 60% in India sees the widespread adoptation of mobile technology in health care as inevitable.
+A recent worldwide study conducted for PwC Global Healthcare by the Economist Intelligence Unit (EIU) found that more than half of doctors and consumers around the world, including 60% in India, see the widespread adoption of mobile technology in health care as inevitable.

 The study report also includes findings of two surveys conducted by the EIU, one for consumers and one for doctors:

-The mHealth services market in India is expected to be worth USD 435 million by 2019.
-With mHealth steadily growing as a technology-oriented consumer-focused dimension in healthcare, it is a profitable avenue for doctors, hospitals and medical professionals to invest in.
-A good financing option to tap on this booming market could be a Business Loan for Doctors.
+The mHealth services market in India is expected to be worth USD435 million by 2019.
+With mHealth steadily growing as a technology-oriented, consumer-focused dimension in healthcare, it is a profitable avenue for doctors, hospitals and medical professionals to invest in.
+A good financing option to tap into in this booming market could be a business loan for doctors.

-Wockhardt Foundation’s Mobile1000 initiative envisions to provide 1000 mobile health Vans, in aid of free primary healthcare to 25 million people in rural India.
-84 Mobile1000 vans are operating across the country, providing help to 25,000 patients per year per van.
-Mobile1000 has helped over 170 lakh patients with free medicines.
+- Wockhardt Foundation’s Mobile1000 initiative hopes to provide 1,000 mobile health vans for free primary healthcare to 25 million people in rural India.
+Eighty-four Mobile1000 vans are operating across the country, with each van helping 25,000 patients a year.
+Mobile1000 has helped more than 23 million patients with treatment and medication.

-HelpAge India’s main aim is to make basic healthcare available to 1 million under-served rural and urban people, particularly the elderly.
-Currently, they are reaching out to 1383 community locations and plan to reach out to communities from 2000 site locations by 2020.
-The Mobi-Health Unit (MHU) involves a four-wheeler with customised fabrication done to carry medicines, consumables and equipment.
+- HelpAge India aims to make basic healthcare available to 1 million under-served rural and urban people, particularly the elderly.
+Currently, they are servicing 1,920 community locations in 22 states.
+The Mobi-Health Unit involves a four-wheeler with customised fabrication to carry medicines, consumables and equipment.

-UpToDate is one such app that provides common questions that physicians generally ask when they see a patient.
-It also provides recommendations with regard to the course of treatment.
+UpToDate is an app that lists the common questions that physicians ask when they see a patient.
+It also provides recommendations regarding the course of treatment.

-Doctors, healthcare professionals, hospitals and diagnostic centers can exploit the growing prevalence of mobile medical care among people, and enhance their reach and repute with a Business Loan for Doctors.
-These custom-made loans for doctors help you to expand your scale of operations and reach out to untapped markets by providing mobile medical care facilities can involve funding and aiding patients with real-time communication and speedy treatment.
+Doctors, healthcare professionals, hospitals and diagnostic centers can exploit the growing prevalence of mobile medical care and enhance their reach and reputation with business loans for doctors.
+These custom-made loans for doctors help you expand your scale of operations and reach untapped markets by providing mobile medical care facilities.
+You can use this loan to fund your investment in mHealth technology to aid patients with real-time communication and speedy treatment.

-A study suggests that 70 percent of the people worldwide are interested in having access to at least one mHealth application, and they are willing to pay for it.
+A study suggests that 70 per cent of the people worldwide are interested in at least one mHealth application, and they are willing to pay for it.

 Mobile health gives patients direct control of their diagnosis and treatment.
-They provide early warnings and key information about an illness, thus empowering patients to choose between immediate visits or waiting for appointments.
+They provide early warnings and key information about an illness, empowering patients to choose between quick visits or waiting for appointments.